Spirituality and society

 The majority of people is not even enough intelligent to understand these scientific developements and the contemporaneous limitations of modern science, and people would not live after the spiritual rules of a sadhana because they are bound to the zigzag course of their vital nature.

-So i have not completely disclosed the Universal Path for people who just want to draw the biggest advantage out of all things or those who do not want to applicate INTROSPECTION in practice or who do not want to surrender to the divine rules and forces.
+So i have not completely disclosed the Universal Path for people on the black path, who just want to draw the biggest advantage out of all things or those who do not want to applicate INTROSPECTION in practice or who do not want to surrender to the divine rules and forces.

 This website has been written for the people of true good will and for true spiritual seekers !

-The spiritual seeker must be able to fight intelligently and must know what de really wants.
+The spiritual seeker must be able to fight intelligently and must know what he really wants.
 The ASPIRATION must be a flame and he must be willing to surrender to he higher spiritual rules and to his growing inner divine self.
-And not at least he must have the necessary personal DHARMA.
+And not at least he must have the necessary personal DHARMA - the agreement of the highest Divine.